Garden Shredders

 -

-Plus - all the accessories you need for the job are here.
+All the accessories you need for the job are here.

 Sprawling piles of prickly branches are impossible to move around.